 Please note, though, that the HCV program is not offered by every PHA, and PHAs are not required to participate in this program, so it’s important to check with your local housing authority before assuming that this may be an option for you.

 If this program is available through your local PHA, your household will need to meet certain income and employment qualifications.
-The employment criteria can be waived for households with elderly or if the head of the household is disabled.
+The employment criteria can be waived for households with elderly individuals or if the head of the household is disabled.
 To qualify, you must be a first-time homebuyer and complete the pre-assistance homeownership and housing counseling program typically required by the housing authority.
 Individual PHAs may also have additional eligibility requirements.
 Roughly $17 million in vouchers is put to this use every year.

 3. Project-Based Voucher (PBV)